maikelroennau/AgNOR-Segmentation/README.md

 # AgNOR-Segmentation

-A CNN-based Approach for Detecting and Counting Nuclei and NORs in NOR-Stained Images
+Implementation code for the paper **A CNN-based Approach for Detecting and Counting Nuclei and NORs in AgNOR-Stained Images.**